natzaw/myrepo/index.utf8.md

 Here I looked at three popular tracks of each genre.

-The acid track has a clear C, C# and B chroma pattern which was interesting to see considering the main sound feature of acid is the oscillating synth chord that I expected would be difficult for spotify to define.
+The <a href = "https://open.spotify.com/track/63eiF9VouGtmhiBKjm1LHU?si=8TDGwTmJTIOoMdcwVod5ZA"> acid track </a> has a clear C, C# and B chroma pattern which was interesting to see considering the main sound feature of acid is the oscillating synth chord that I expected would be difficult for spotify to define.

-The house track has predominately A pitch class that I think is attributed to the bassline.
+The <a href = "https://open.spotify.com/track/5479eh8cRkMdukYI3gtO36?si=cWIiBAPQRRev5CTGnVmsFw"> house track </a> has predominately A pitch class that I think is attributed to the bassline.

-The techno track has mainly G3 pitch class most likely attributed to the bassline as well.
+The <a href = "https://open.spotify.com/track/46ddej1ibGIgs58H0wakoK?si=cXY5J-nJSZSaorZdgaL55g"> techno track </a> has mainly G3 pitch class most likely attributed to the bassline as well.
 I thought the synth cord that comes in at 0:45 sec would be identifiable but I could not place it in the chromagram.

 ### Ceptogram + SSM: Techno vs House